juszhan/LendingClub-Profitability/README.md

 Below are the preprocessing steps:
 1. The quarterly loans from 2016 to 2018 are combined.
 We keep only the following **10** attributes: "loan_amnt", "int_rate", "term", "grade", "sub_grade", "installment", "annual_inc", "loan_status", "verification_status", and "purpose".
 2. Outliers were removed where annual income equaled 0 or greater than 1 million.
-3. Non-ordinal categorical variables were encoded into binary vectors e.g. verification status and purpose.
+3. Categorical variables were encoded into binary vectors e.g. verification status and purpose.
 4. Ordinal variables were encoded their numerical values e.g. grade and subgrade.

 In total, ~380k loans were Fully Paid, while ~108k loans were Default/Charged Off.